-Applications will be processed via a grant management system and will include submission of an application form, a CV, and two reference letters.
-The selection of 7 young leaders will be conducted on the basis of merit to ensure that principles of equal opportunity are respected, while aiming to achieve gender and geographic balance.
+Applications are processed via a grant management system and include submission of an application form, a CV, and two professional reference letters.
+The selection of Young Leaders is conducted on the basis of merit to ensure that principles of equal opportunity are respected, while aiming to achieve gender and geographic balance.

-Applications will be reviewed by a panel of international experts composed of UICC Board members.
+Applications are reviewed by a panel of international experts composed of UICC Board members.

 Should you have any queries, please contact firstname.lastname@example.org.

 The UICC Young Leaders Programme is supported by Roche